 Carver said “not much” of the $1,007,542 was recovered.

-Shawenin executive director Jason Whitford confirmed the agency tipped police to suspected wrongdoing and provided their records for police to review.
+Shawenim Abinoojii Inc. (SAI) executive director Jason Whitford confirmed the agency tipped police to suspected wrongdoing and provided its records for police to review.

 “SAI has since worked in cooperation with the WPS from the period of April 2019 to November 2019,” he said in a statement emailed to APTN News.